RJKAZ/advanced-javascript-/Splunk notes/splunkNotes.md

 Apps are downloaded from Splunkbase.com - 1st and 3rd party apps, premium and free offerings.

 Some of the free apps however will require a license.

+So with learning Splunk

+Getting the data in

+So to reiterate, the Splunk Data Pipeline is IPIS Inputs - Parsing - Indexing - Search

+General Input Categories

+- File and Directory Inputs
+  - This allows you to monitor files and directories
+    - Both locally and remotely
+    - And you can monitor compressed files
+  - Upload
+    - upload files to splunk or to a remote Heavy Fowarder
+    - used for a one-time analysis
+  - MonitorNoHandle
+    - Available for Windows Hosts only
+    - Monitor files and directories that the system rotates automatically.
+- Network Inputs
+  - Data from TCP and UDP (Splunk recomends using TCP whenever possiable)
+    - syslog
+  - Data from SNMP events
+- Windows Inputs
+  - Windows Event Logs
+  - Registry
+  - Active Directory
+  - WMI (using fowarders is recommended over using WM)
+  - Performance Monitoring
+    (perfmon)

+Splunk can also take in other data sources - Metrics, Scripted Inputs, Modular Inputs, and HTTP Event Collectors

+- Ways to Configure Input in Splunk

+  - Through an App
+    - Many Apps have preconfigured inputs
+  - Splunk Web
+    - Settings > data inputs
+    - Settings > add Data
+  - CLI (Command line interface)
+    - ./splunk add monitor <path>
+  - Through inputs.conf
+    - Add a stanza for each input
+  - Guided Data Onboarding (GDO)
+    - Data input Wizard

+- Splunk has two main Fowarder types
+  - Universal - Takes Data from a data source and fowards it to a reciever - thats all it does.
+The data can even be another reciever - However these aren't part of Splunk itself and required a seperate instalation
+    The Universal Fowarder also does not search or parse any data, it just captures the data and fowards it on to something else
+  - Heavy - An advanced fowarder part of Splunk, Unlike Universal Fowarders, a Heavy Fowarder can not foward data, but also Parse data and route data, among many other things you can't do with a universal fowarder.

+Universal Fowarder Configuration Steps 1.
+Configure recieving on a Splunk Enterprise instance 2.
+Download and install the UF 3.
+Start the UF 4.
+Configure the UF to send data 5.
+Configure the UF to collect data from the host system

+- Side Note - Installing Splunk on my Mac was kind of weird...need to try installing Splunk on Windows

+- Summary
+  - Splunk Data Pipeline
+  - Configureing Inputs
+  - Types of forwarders
+  - configuring heavy fowarders
+  - configuring universal fowarders

+Splunk Quiz 2 -

+1. The Splunk Enterprise Trail license is valid for? - 60 days
+2. To collect and parse data at a source, you need a? - Heavy Fowarder
+3. Splunk can be set up in a distributed environment - True
+4. Splunk can be installed in the following enviromens - All of these (unix, linux, windows, mac, solaris)
+5. Select the best description of a SplunK App - A collection of configuration files that extend the functionality of Splunk
+6. A licensing violation is in effect for? - 30 Days
+7. Splunk will stop indexing your data during the violation period. - False
+8. To manage licensing in the Splunk GUI, navigate to - Settings/Licensing
+9. Search is a Splunk App? - True
+10. Where should you go to find and download Splunk apps? - splunkbase.com

+Splunk Quiz 3 -

+1. What is the default forwarding port? - 9997
+2. Universal Forwarders do not parse data - True
+3. Which port is the default management/deployment port - 8089
+4. Which type of forwarder requires a specific type of license? - Heavy
+5. On which platform can you use WGET to install a universal forwarder?
+All of these!
+   - Linux, Unix, Windows, Solaris, A/X,
+6. Other then the installation wizard, how can you configure a universal forwarder? - By editing the configuration files
+7. Universal Fowarders should also be installed on all indexes? - False
+8. Some syslog devices do not require Splunk Fowarders.
+Syslog data is generally recieved on port? - 514
+9. Which of the following is not a Splunk default metadata assignment? - Network
+10. Splunk can monitor both individual files and entire directories? - True